 As explained, CareKit is similar to the other platforms, but not exactly the same.
 Like the other kits, it's focused on collecting health-related data, but it also helps patients track progress, and sends their data to doctors.

 Kit yourself out

 Does Apple see or share your data?

-This is obviously a serious thing to consider - for example people suffering depression may not want Apple or others knowing about it (despite the fact that depression often still wrongly carries a social stigma).
-Worst case scenario would be if that information somehow became public - potential employers, friends, and so on, could simply look online to find some very personal information.
+This is obviously a serious thing to consider - for example, people suffering with an illness may not want Apple or others knowing about it.
+The worst case scenario would be if information somehow became public - potential employers, friends, and so on, could simply look online to find some very personal information.